DDooms/Football-League/README.md

 8. Summary

 This football league system is a cleanly architected Web API using modern .NET practices.
 It follows SOLID principles, uses relevant design patterns, and separates concerns across layers.

-With rankings auto-updated based on league match results and Dockerized SQL Server setup, it's easily deployable and testable.
+With rankings auto-updated based on league match results, Swagger integration for testing, and a Dockerized SQL Server, it's easily deployable, testable, and maintainable.